SlowBubble/video-spreadsheet/README.md

   - Idea: Just allowlist my own emails to edit anything.
 - Have to deal with sign-in.

+Possible design:
+- Integrate with firebase
+  - Have a private param to show a private homepage that list all my projects (it's not sensitive data so I won't need to use ACL).

 P3:
 - Present mode
   - warm up all the assets